Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Thermal state on local region for the generating functional

 \subsection{Thermal states for the free theory}

 The starting point for the construction of an interacting equilibrium state is the equilibrium state for the free theory.
 On infinite systems, the condition of being an equilibrium state at a fixed temperature is captured by the Kubo-Martin-Schwinger (KMS) condition \cite{KMS}.
-We recall that a state $\omega$ on a $C^*-$algebra $\mathfrak{A}$ satisfies the KMS condition with respect to the time evolution $\tau_t:\mathfrak{A} \to \mathfrak{A}$, which is a one parameter of $*-$automorphisms, at inverse temperature $\beta$ if, for every $A,B\in \mathfrak{A}$ the function
+We recall that a state $\omega$ on a $C^*-$algebra $\mathfrak{A}$ satisfies the KMS condition at inverse temperature $\beta$ with respect to the time evolution $\tau_t:\mathfrak{A} \to \mathfrak{A}$, which is a one parameter group of $*-$automorphisms if, for every $A,B\in \mathfrak{A}$ the function

 is analytic in the strip $\text{Im} t \in (0,\beta)$ and continuous at the boundaries and if